How Stress Fuels Inflammation – And What You Can Do About It

 The Immune System Gets Caught in the Crossfire

-The immune system is designed to activate and resolve inflammation as needed.
-Under chronic stress, immune signalling molecules called cytokines may remain elevated for longer than intended.
+Pro-inflammatory cytokines including interleukin-1 beta (IL-1B), interleukin-6 (IL-6), and tumour necrosis factor-alpha (TNF-alpha) may remain elevated under chronic stress, as demonstrated in Firdaus Dhabhar’s immunology research.
 This persistent immune activation can contribute to systemic inflammation and may affect gut barrier function.
-Increased intestinal permeability—sometimes referred to as “leaky gut”—is associated with stress exposure and may allow inflammatory triggers to enter circulation.
-Over time, this pattern can exacerbate food sensitivities, immune dysregulation, and fatigue-related conditions commonly seen in people with chronic fatigue.
+Increased intestinal permeability — sometimes referred to as “leaky gut” — is associated with stress exposure and may allow inflammatory triggers such as lipopolysaccharides (LPS) and bacterial endotoxins to enter circulation.
+Research by Soderholm and Perdue (2001) confirmed the link between psychological stress and intestinal barrier compromise.
+Over time, this pattern can exacerbate food sensitivities, secretory IgA depletion, immune dysregulation, and fatigue-related conditions commonly seen in people with chronic fatigue.

 Stress in the Modern World

-Unlike short-term physical stressors faced by our ancestors, modern stress is often continuous and psychological.
-Work pressure, financial strain, digital overload, and poor sleep can keep the nervous system in a prolonged state of activation.
+Unlike short-term physical stressors faced by our ancestors, modern stress is often continuous and psychological, engaging what Hans Selye originally termed the General Adaptation Syndrome.
+Work pressure, financial strain, digital overload, and poor sleep can keep the sympathetic nervous system in a prolonged state of activation.
 When combined with nutrient-poor diets and limited recovery time, this creates an environment that favours inflammation and burnout.
-A functional medicine perspective looks at how well the body can adapt to these stressors and where that adaptive capacity may be breaking down, particularly through the lens of gut health and metabolic resilience.
+The World Health Organization recognised burnout as an occupational phenomenon in ICD-11, reflecting the scale of this modern health challenge.
+A functional medicine perspective looks at how well the body can adapt to these stressors and where that adaptive capacity may be breaking down, particularly through the lens of gut health, cortisol rhythm testing, and metabolic resilience.

 A Holistic Approach to Cooling the Flames